-Why a Scottish Fold Munchkin Cat?
+What is a Scottish Fold Munchkin Cat?

-You can often find them striking funny poses around the house or following their humans.
+You often find them striking funny poses around the house or following their humans.
 Our furry friends typically have stocky builds and round faces that give them an owl-like appearance.

-Scottish Folds are a wonderful cat breed if you’re looking for one!
-They are friendly, charming, and comfortable cats that don’t cause many problems in households.
+A Scottish Fold Munchkin cat is a beautiful cat breed if you’re looking for one!
+They are friendly, charming, and comfortable cats that don’t cause many household problems.
 Very few people report any issues with this breed of cat.

 Dating back to the 1980s, the Munchkin is a relatively new cat breed.
 The International Cat Association (TICA) recognized it in 1995.